tricknology/AndroidStudioBenchmark/README.md

 # 1. Install Android Studio:
 https://developer.android.com/studio

-I was running test on `Android Studio 4.1.1`.
+I was running test on `Android Studio 4.1.1`, but you can run tests on the latest version (just write the version you have).

 I was using default settings while installation almost for all my tests.